medeepeshyadav/OOPs-Projects-with-Automated-Tests/Prime-Numbers-Generator/README.md

 </a>

 I have learnt following things from this project:
-- **UML Diagrams**: I have learnt how to draw the basic UML diagrams before jumping into programming step.
-UML diagrams do really makes implementation easy when we sit and write the code for the Object Oriented Programming project.

 - **Primality Test Algorithms**: Prime number genrators are helful for **cryptography** there is no such algorithm to predict prime numbers.
 Only way to generate prime numbers is by using primality test, by testing each number using primality test one by one.
 In this project I have learnt various primality test algorithms like, School Method, Fermat Method, Sieve of Eratosthenes and more advanced version of it Sieve of Sundaram and the more advanced version of Fermat Primality test the Miller Rabin method.

 - **Unit Testing with `pytest` library**: The most valuable skill I have learnt is unit testing using `pytest` library.
 Testing my code pointed out a few loopholes in my code which I fixed and ensured that my code is free of bugs.